 Conclusion and Resources

 Overall, humanistic therapy techniques are versatile and can be adapted to address a wide range of psychological and emotional issues.
-They focus on empathy, authenticity, and individual growth, making it a valuable approach for those seeking a deeper understanding of themselves and their experiences.
+They focus on empathy, authenticity, and individual growth, making them valuable approaches for those seeking a deeper understanding of themselves and their experiences.
+Humanistic therapy approaches are congruent with third-wave psychotherapies that underlie my practice.

-There are many excellent sources of information about humanistic treatment, including this article about this therapeutic approach from the excellent site “Positive Psychology” and this detailed piece that may appeal to history buffs about the emergence of this approach.
+There are many excellent sources of information about humanistic treatment, including this article about this therapeutic approach from the excellent site “Positive Psychology” and this detailed piece about the emergence of this approach that may appeal to history buffs.

 Humanistic Therapy in My Practice

 I’d be happy to talk with you about humanistic therapy and whether it is one of the clinical approaches that would work well for you.
-Just use my contact page.
+Just use my contact page or schedule a free consultation.

 author avatar